EDS378 Peacebuilding in Fragile and Conflict Affected States. Case Studies of Afghanistan

 First time: 2013H

-- Able to understand some of the complex drivers that create a fragile state, the role conflict plays within a broader security and development axis therein, and the real impact of peacebuilding policies, frameworks and programmes.
+An understanding of the complex drivers that create a fragile state and the role violence and conflict plays as part of a broader security and development axis within.
 Using this to link the more practical issues facing conflict/post-conflict and fragile states, with the involvement of external actors and western policies, realist and complexity theories in IR, from which general lessons can be drawn and applied elsewhere within IR and Development streams.

-- Able to identify patterns and draw from the failures and successes in Afghanistan, and apply them as generalisable lessons to international relations, economic, security and geo-political theory and further case studies.
+To be able to be able to identify patterns and draw from the failures and successes in Afghanistan and apply them as generalisable lessons to international relations, economic, security and geo-political theory and further case studies.

 Lectures, seminars and groupwork.